paymog/Capslock/README.md

 #### Applications

 - Maybe you'd like overwrite these with your own favorite apps.
+- These are all customized.
+Don't listen to this graph

 | Origin | Maps to                 | Comment                                  |
 | ------ | ----------------------- | ---------------------------------------- |